HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 DELETE http://example.org/status-tracking/request-123
 ```

 Calling <code>DELETE</code> tells the server that we are all finished with the data, and it can be deleted/cleaned up.
-The server may also include some time based limits where it may only keep the data it for a set period of time before it automatically cleans it up.
+The server may also include some time based limits where it may only keep the data for a set period of time before it automatically cleans it up.

 #### NDH Exchange Subscription
 ##### When to use Subscription
 FHIR subscription is a powerful feature that allows a system to receive real-time notifications when data is created, updated, or deleted on a FHIR server.
-Therfore, distributed Access/Workflow Directories can receive notifications when data changes on the NDH Exchange server through a subscription.
+Therefore, distributed Access/Workflow Directories can receive notifications when data changes on the NDH Exchange server through a subscription.
 This is an active notification system, where the NDH Exchange server proactively sends notifications to the directories as data changes occur.

 ##### Subscriptions
 In the FHIR (DSTU2 - R4) system, subscriptions are query-based.
 Clients can dynamically define subscriptions by posting a Subscription resource with a criteria string.
 The FHIR server then executes a query against that criteria and tracks the query result-set for each subscription request.
 Whenever a change is made to the server's data, the server must re-run the query and send notifications to clients if their result-set changes, such as when a new entry is added or removed.